Caregiver: Responding to dementia

-People with dementia need support from their caregivers, yet caregivers do no always have sufficient guidance for using multiple patient interventions.
+People with dementia need support from their caregivers, yet caregivers do not always have sufficient guidance for using multiple patient interventions.
 Findings from a 2021 systematic review of the literature found caregivers of patients in nursing homes with dementia do not have sufficient tools or clinical guidance for behavioral and psychological symptoms of dementia (BPSD) along with medication use.
-At the same time simple measures like talking to people about their interest can improve the quality of life for care home residents living with dementia.
+At the same time simple measures like talking to people about their interests can improve the quality of life for care home residents living with dementia.
 A programme showed that such simple measures reduced residents' agitation and depression.
 They also needed fewer GP visits and hospital admissions, which also meant that the programme was cost-saving.